 BRDP has received grant support from the Brooklyn Arts Council, the Lower Manhattan Cultural Council, the Northern Manhattan Arts Alliance, New Music USA, and the Mertz Gilmore Foundation, as well as creative support from the Emerging Artist Residency program at The Field, and space grants from the 92nd Street Y Harkness Dance Center and Triskelion Arts’ Space Subsidy Program through the Andrew W. Mellon Foundation.

-As a guest artist, Radway is available for master classes and choreographic residencies, and has taught and set new work in the past on MiXt Co.
+As a guest artist, Radway is available for master classes and choreographic residencies, and has taught and set new work in the past on the Douglas Anderson School of the Arts (Jacksonville, FL), MiXt Co.
 (Greenwich, CT), DragonFly Dance Experiment (Annapolis, MD), Lock Haven University (Lock Haven, PA), Evolve Dance (Tarrytown, NY), Greenwich Academy (Greenwich, CT), Arundel High School (Anne Arundel, MD), and Oldfields School (Gambrillis, MD).
 Radway is currently collaborating on a trio of dance-horror films as part of fat pigeon alongside Carlton Cyrus Ward (Third Rail Projects and Phantom Limb) and Joel Marsh Garland (Orange is the New Black).
-Their first installment, 219 Gates, was released in late 2013 and received a Claw Award for Best Editing at the 2014 Terror Film Festival and will be screened as part of the 2016 Philadelphia Screendance Festival this February.
+Their first installment, 219 Gates, was released in late 2013 and received a Claw Award for Best Editing at the 2014 Terror Film Festival.

 As a performer, Radway has had the pleasure of working professionally with the Kevin Wynn Collection, Heidi Latsky Dance, Ezra Caldwell, Incidents Physical Theater, MariaColacoDance, and Leanne Schmidt and Company.
 She holds a BA in Dance Performance and Choreography from Goucher College in Baltimore, MD, and has worked primarily in arts administration since 2002.
-Radway was a finalist for the Arts Management Fellowship program at The Kennedy Center for the Performing Arts in Washington, D.C., and is currently the Operations Manager at Triskelion Arts in Brooklyn, NY.
+Radway was a finalist for the Arts Management Fellowship program at The Kennedy Center for the Performing Arts in Washington, D.C.

 About the Performers